vulcandth/poke-cia/README.md

 `make tidy`: Removes any built `.cia`, `.cxi`, or `cfa` files in the poke-cia repo.

-`make prettidy`: Performs the same function as `make tidy` above, but also asks the pret repo to run it's version of `make tidy`.
+`make repotidy`: Performs the same function as `make tidy` above, but also asks the rom's repo to run it's version of `make tidy`.

 `make clean`: Performs the same function as `make tidy`, but also deletes the extracted rom directories in the poke-cia repo.

-`make pretclean`: Performs the same function as `make clean` above, but also asks the pret repo to run it's own version of `make clean`.
+`make repoclean`: Performs the same function as `make clean` above, but also asks the rom's repo to run it's own version of `make clean`.

 ## Special Credits